-As the name suggests, EFA is exploratory in nature – we don’t really know the latent variables and the steps are repeated until we arrive at lower number of factors.
-In this tutorial we’ll look at EFA using R. Now, let’s first get the basic idea of the dataset.
+As the name suggests, EFA is exploratory in nature – we don’t really know the latent variables, and the steps are repeated until we arrive at a lower number of factors.
+In this tutorial, we’ll look at EFA using R. Now, let’s first get the basic idea of the dataset.

-This dataset contains 90 responses for 14 different variables that customers consider while purchasing car.
-The survey questions were framed using 5-point likert scale with 1 being very low and 5 being very high.
+This dataset contains 90 responses for 14 different variables that customers consider while purchasing a car.
+The survey questions were framed using 5-point Likert scale with 1 being very low and 5 being very high.
 The variables were the following: